Kauaʻi: Valdemar Knudsen

 Valdemar Emil Knudsen was a Norwegian who arrived on Kauaʻi in 1857.
 Knudsen, or "Kanuka", originally managed Grove Farm in Koloa.
 He later sought a warmer land and purchased the leases to Mana and Kekaha, where he became a successful sugarcane plantation owner.
 He settled in Waiawa, between Mana and Kekaha, immediately across the channel from Niʻihau Island.
 His son, Eric Alfred Knudsen, was born in Waiawa.

 Knudsen was appointed land administrator by King Kamehameha IV for an area covering 400 km^{2}, and was given the title konohiki as well as a position as a noble under the king.
 Knudsen, who spoke fluent Hawaiian, later became an elected representative and an influential politician.

-Knudsen lends his name to the Knudsen Gap, a narrow pass between Hã’upu Ridge and the Kahili Ridge.
+Knudsen lends his name to the Knudsen Gap, a narrow pass between Hāʻupu Ridge and the Kahili Ridge.
 Its primary function was as a sugar farm.

 Frank VanderSloot

-The historic 105-acre Valley House home on Kauai, where scenes from Jurassic Park and Pirates of the Caribbean were filmed, is owned by Frank VanderSloot, the wealthy creator of the health and wellness company "Melaleuca".
-He runs the two biggest meat processing facilities in the state.
-He is an advocate for localising Hawaii's cattle sector.
+The historic 105-acre Valley House home on Kauaʻi, where scenes from Jurassic Park and Pirates of the Caribbean were filmed, is owned by Frank VanderSloot, the wealthy creator of the health and wellness company Melaleuca.
+He runs the state's two biggest meat-processing facilities and is an advocate for localizing Hawaii's cattle sector.
 He has said, "The pineapple has vanished.
 There is no more sugarcane.
-Cattle are actually the only thing left at the moment.."
+Cattle are actually the only thing left at the moment".